Garba Gashuwa: Poetry

-Gashuwa was inspired by Abdu Nguru, a poet of his acquaintance, and later started on Islamic subjects such as Isra’i & Mi’iraj, and the miracles and death (wafaat) of the Prophet Muhammad.
+Gashuwa was inspired by Abdu Nguru, a poet of his acquaintance, and later started on Islamic subjects such as Isra’i & Mi’iraj, and the miracles and death (wafaat) of Muhammad.
 His works are normally penned in the Hausa Ajami script.

 He started writing political poems during the 1978 campaign tour of National President of the People's Redemption Party, Malam Aminu Kano, held in Gashua and its environs.
 As a result, Aminu Kano invited Garba Gashuwa to reside in Kano, for him to continue making his contribution to political developments of the time.
 Whenever Gashuwa chanted his political poems, his audiences would chant the chorus, clapping their hands.
 Besides religion and politics, Gashuwa wrote on other subjects and, so far, has more than 1,000 Hausa Ajami poems to his name.

 Themes, language and style of Gashuwa’s poems

 Initially, Hausa poets used (and still use) the sixteen Arabic metres adopted from Arabic prosody in their composition.
 Today, some poets choose styles and themes that are modern, although the influence of Arabic poetry is still visible.
 Gashuwa bases most of his poetry on the rhythms of legendary Hausa singer and musician, Dr. Mamman Shata of Katsina, with themes including religion, politics, social issues, education, and traditional culture.

 In the use of language and poetic devices, "the language of his poems is simple and apt to be understood by the average Hausa".
 He also make use of Arabic and English loanwords, dialect, proverbs and innuendo to express his points.
 Above all, Gashuwa always opens and closes his poem with a doxology, no matter the motif.
 Sometimes his poems are to be accompanied by hand clapping.
 For Gashuwa "an effective political poem should be chanted in a pleasant voice, accompanied by hand clapping, and should contain proverbs"; he holds that this will surely attract an audience’s attention.
 Below is an example of proverb in his poem named Ɗan Hakin da ka Raina, "The Little Grass That You Despise".
-This poem is in ƙwar biyar, pentastich form, with “bᾱ” as the external rhyme.
+This poem is in ƙwar biyar, pentastich form, with “bɑ̄” as the external rhyme.

 This stanza echoes a proverb in Hausa which states: